-Charles Sturt University (CSU) was established in 1989 as a multi-campus institution and has grown into a dynamic and progressive University well-known for its innovative approach to education and applied research.
+Charles Sturt University (CSU) was established in 1989 as a multi-campus institution and, over the past 25 years, has grown into a dynamic and progressive university well-known for its innovative approach to education and applied research.

-Our eight Australian campuses at Albury-Wodonga, Bathurst, Canberra, Dubbo, Goulburn, Orange, Parramatta and Wagga Wagga provide local access to higher education across New South Wales, the Australian Capital Territory and Victoria.
-We also offer several degrees from our campus in Ontario.
-Canada.
+Our Australian campuses at Albury-Wodonga, Bathurst, Canberra, Dubbo, Orange, Port Macquarie and Wagga Wagga, as well as study locations at Parramatta, Goulburn and Wangaratta, provide local access to higher education across New South Wales, the Australian Capital Territory and Victoria.

 Our capacity for flexible delivery and international reputation for online learning provide access to educational opportunity throughout Australia and the world.
-As a national University, Charles Sturt attracts more than 11,000 students from across metropolitan NSW and an additional 6,394 from other States and Territories in Australia.
+As a national University, Charles Sturt attracts more than 9,600 on campus and 24,000 distance education students.

-To address our commitment to making a positive contribution to the wider Australian community and to participating in the internationalisation of higher education, Charles Sturt University delivers educational opportunities to more than 4,800 students around the globe, with more than 700 students at Study Centres in Sydney and Melbourne.
+To address our commitment to making a positive contribution to the wider Australian community and to participating in the internationalisation of higher education, Charles Sturt University delivers educational opportunities to more than 6,000 students around the globe, with more than 2,300 students at CSU Study Centres in Sydney and Melbourne.

 Through our network of campuses, and in close association with industry, professions and government, we are committed to maintaining a course and research profile to meet the needs and supports the aspirations of our communities, and contribute to the enrichment of inland Australia.

-We consider our inland, national and international roles to be integrally linked and mutually reinforcing.
+We consider our regional, national and international roles to be integrally linked and mutually reinforcing.
 We believe that the University's success in attracting national and international students strengthens the programs it is able to offer its inland communities.
-The University's inland location enables it to make a distinctive national and international contribution in such fields as health sciences, food and water security, environmental sustainability and economic prosperity.
+The University's regional locations enable it to make a distinctive national and international contribution in such fields as health sciences, food and water security, environmental sustainability and economic prosperity.

-The University's four faculties (Arts, Business, Education and Science) comprise a number of schools and centres.
+The University's three faculties (Arts and Education, Business, Justice and Behavioural Sciences, and Science) comprise a number of schools and centres.
 Faculties operate across campuses and are responsible for developing and delivering courses, while schools are generally based on a single campus and carry responsibility for teaching subjects.
-Administrative and academic support services are provided by the divisions, centres and offices which operate across the University's campuses.
+Administrative and academic support services are provided by the divisions, centres and offices, which operate across the University's campuses.

 I welcome you to Charles Sturt University and invite you to share in our vision of growing communities through education and research.